CMH Wealth Management LLC Has $6.31 Million Holdings in Honeywell International Inc. (NASDAQ:HON)

 Several other institutional investors have also recently bought and sold shares of the stock.
 State Street Corp raised its position in Honeywell International by 0.5% in the 2nd quarter.
 State Street Corp now owns 30,982,913 shares of the conglomerate’s stock worth $6,428,954,000 after purchasing an additional 146,701 shares during the last quarter.
 Morgan Stanley raised its position in shares of Honeywell International by 1.6% during the 4th quarter.
 Morgan Stanley now owns 15,283,603 shares of the conglomerate’s stock valued at $3,275,277,000 after acquiring an additional 241,992 shares during the last quarter.
-Ameriprise Financial Inc. raised its position in shares of Honeywell International by 5.2% during the 3rd quarter.
-Ameriprise Financial Inc. now owns 6,995,897 shares of the conglomerate’s stock valued at $1,292,307,000 after acquiring an additional 347,808 shares during the last quarter.
-Northern Trust Corp raised its position in shares of Honeywell International by 4.3% during the 3rd quarter.
-Northern Trust Corp now owns 6,433,543 shares of the conglomerate’s stock valued at $1,188,533,000 after acquiring an additional 263,640 shares during the last quarter.
-Finally, Moneta Group Investment Advisors LLC raised its position in shares of Honeywell International by 101,603.5% during the 4th quarter.
-Moneta Group Investment Advisors LLC now owns 5,707,601 shares of the conglomerate’s stock valued at $1,223,139,000 after acquiring an additional 5,701,989 shares during the last quarter.
+Ameriprise Financial Inc. grew its holdings in shares of Honeywell International by 5.2% in the 3rd quarter.
+Ameriprise Financial Inc. now owns 6,995,897 shares of the conglomerate’s stock valued at $1,292,307,000 after buying an additional 347,808 shares during the period.
+Northern Trust Corp grew its holdings in shares of Honeywell International by 4.3% in the 3rd quarter.
+Northern Trust Corp now owns 6,433,543 shares of the conglomerate’s stock valued at $1,188,533,000 after buying an additional 263,640 shares during the period.
+Finally, Moneta Group Investment Advisors LLC boosted its stake in Honeywell International by 101,603.5% in the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 5,707,601 shares of the conglomerate’s stock worth $1,223,139,000 after purchasing an additional 5,701,989 shares during the period.
 Institutional investors own 75.91% of the company’s stock.

-HON has been the subject of several research analyst reports.
-Berenberg Bank raised shares of Honeywell International from a “hold” rating to a “buy” rating and boosted their price target for the company from $195.00 to $240.00 in a report on Wednesday, March 6th.
-Wells Fargo & Company upped their target price on shares of Honeywell International from $190.00 to $213.00 and gave the stock an “equal weight” rating in a research note on Tuesday, December 19th.
-Royal Bank of Canada reduced their target price on shares of Honeywell International from $210.00 to $209.00 and set a “sector perform” rating for the company in a research note on Friday, February 2nd.
-Finally, Barclays increased their price objective on shares of Honeywell International from $225.00 to $230.00 and gave the stock an “overweight” rating in a research note on Tuesday, February 6th.
+A number of equities analysts recently weighed in on the stock.
+Barclays upped their target price on shares of Honeywell International from $225.00 to $230.00 and gave the stock an “overweight” rating in a research note on Tuesday, February 6th.
+Royal Bank of Canada reduced their price objective on shares of Honeywell International from $210.00 to $209.00 and set a “sector perform” rating for the company in a research note on Friday, February 2nd.
+Berenberg Bank upgraded Honeywell International from a “hold” rating to a “buy” rating and raised their price objective for the company from $195.00 to $240.00 in a report on Wednesday, March 6th.
+Finally, Wells Fargo & Company raised their price objective on Honeywell International from $190.00 to $213.00 and gave the company an “equal weight” rating in a report on Tuesday, December 19th.
 One analyst has rated the stock with a sell rating, two have assigned a hold rating and four have issued a buy rating to the company.
 According to MarketBeat, the company currently has an average rating of “Hold” and a consensus target price of $220.89.

 Honeywell International Stock Performance

-Honeywell International (NASDAQ:HON – Get Free Report) last issued its earnings results on Thursday, February 1st.
-The conglomerate reported $2.60 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.59 by $0.01.
-The business had revenue of $9.44 billion during the quarter, compared to the consensus estimate of $9.70 billion.
+Honeywell International (NASDAQ:HON – Get Free Report) last issued its quarterly earnings data on Thursday, February 1st.
+The conglomerate reported $2.60 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.59 by $0.01.
+The firm had revenue of $9.44 billion during the quarter, compared to the consensus estimate of $9.70 billion.
 Honeywell International had a net margin of 15.43% and a return on equity of 35.17%.
-Honeywell International’s revenue was up 2.8% on a year-over-year basis.
-During the same period last year, the business posted $2.52 EPS.
+The business’s revenue for the quarter was up 2.8% compared to the same quarter last year.
+During the same period last year, the business posted $2.52 earnings per share.
 On average, equities research analysts forecast that Honeywell International Inc. will post 9.96 earnings per share for the current year.

 Honeywell International Dividend Announcement

-The business also recently disclosed a quarterly dividend, which was paid on Friday, March 15th.
-Shareholders of record on Friday, March 1st were given a dividend of $1.08 per share.
+The firm also recently declared a quarterly dividend, which was paid on Friday, March 15th.
+Stockholders of record on Friday, March 1st were given a $1.08 dividend.
 The ex-dividend date was Thursday, February 29th.
-This represents a $4.32 annualized dividend and a yield of 2.10%.
-Honeywell International’s dividend payout ratio (DPR) is presently 51.00%.
+This represents a $4.32 dividend on an annualized basis and a dividend yield of 2.10%.
+Honeywell International’s payout ratio is 51.00%.

 Honeywell International Inc engages in the aerospace technologies, building automation, energy and sustainable solutions, and industrial automation businesses in the United States, Europe, and internationally.
 The company's Aerospace segment offers auxiliary power units, propulsion engines, integrated avionics, environmental control and electric power systems, engine controls, flight safety, communications, navigation hardware, data and software applications, radar and surveillance systems, aircraft lighting, advanced systems and instruments, satellite and space components, and aircraft wheels and brakes; spare parts; repair, overhaul, and maintenance services; and thermal systems, as well as wireless connectivity services.